sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/smRtiH/shrIlaxmIdharabhaTTaH/kRtyakalpataru-rAjadharmakANDam_ekAdasho_bhAgaH.md

 reflect his sovereignty.
 All sacred literature and all learning are to show him the way to victory (***vijayam pratidiśantu***).
 All sacred waters then known are invited by name to bathe him (***abhiṣiṅcantu***).

 HAS IT A CONSTITUTIONAL SIGNIFICANCE ?

   It has sometimes been suggested that the Vedic ritual was deliberately omitted in medieval ***nibandhas*** from a wish to leave monarchy absolute and unfettered by any restrictions.
 This is not correct.
 All ***nibandhas*** place the king under, not above, Dharma.
 His obligation to abide by Dharma is emphasized over and over again.
 The moment the king becomes ***abhiṣikta***, he comes automatically under a vow (***dhṛta-vrata***) to safeguard Dharma.
 His freedom ends with coronation.
 A vow taken at his installation cannot be a more potent restraint on wayward conduct than the ***daily*** reminder of his subordination to the laws of divine justice.

 CORONATION OF A SUCCESSOR

   Caṇḍeśvara is the only ***nibandha-kāra***, who has dealt with the question of the installation of a successor, in the life-time of the previous ruler, with his concurrence and sanction.
-The case must have been of occasional occurrence, and would normally be possible only when the abdicating ruler was assured of the good feeling and loyalty of the successor[^78].In early ages, glorified in literature, when a king laid down his sovereignty and retired to the forest as a ***vānaprastha***, as the heroes of the ***Raghuvamśa*** are said to have [done](http://॑# "वार्द्धके मुनिवृत्तीनां (१, ८)"),such a case must have ordinarily arisen.
+The case must have been of occasional occurrence, and would normally be possible only when the abdicating ruler was assured of the good feeling and loyalty of the successor[^78].In early ages, glorified in literature, when a king laid down his sovereignty and retired to the forest as a ***vānaprastha***, as the heroes of the ***Raghuvamśa*** are said to have done[^692]"),such a case must have ordinarily arisen.
 The usual coronation rites would be supposed applicable in such an event.
 Caṇḍeśvara's extract describing the procedure on the occasion of the transfer of sovereignty is stated in one manuscript to be from ***Rājadāna-taraṅga*** (***Rājyadāna*** ?).
 The ritual is briefer than the Purāṇic and has some points of difference.
 It is as follows.
 After finishing his daily rites, the king, or his chief priest, enters the hall of sacrifice (***yajñasālā***) where the

 [^78]: "Rājanītıratnakara, pp. 66-69."

+[^692]: "वार्द्धके मुनिवृत्तीनां (१, ८

 ceremony is to take place, clad in white.
 He places there a golden pol, in front of the firepit, fills it with Ganges water or other holy water, covers the mouth, invokes Varuṇa into the pot and worships him, using a bunch of five leaves for sprinkling.
 After the worship, medicinal plants are thrown into the pot.
 The following divinities are then be invoked and worshipped : Śrī, Viṣṇu, Umā, Śiva (Isāna) and the lords of Gaṇas (Gaṇapati), the planets (Gṛhapati, ***i.e***.
 Sūrya) and of the quarters (the Lokapālas), with fire offerings, through ***ājya***, with appropriate ***mantras***.
 After the invocation is revoked (***visṛjya***), the king sprinkles (***abhiṣiñcet***) the heir-apparent with water taken in the tuft of leaves aforesaid, in the presence of allies, Brahmans, merchants, ministers and relations, the appropriate mantras of propitiation (***śāntimantra***) being recited simultaneously.
 The prince stands on a tiger skin, when being sprinkled.
 The king then seats the prince on the throne, garlands him, smears him with sandal, decorates him with the royal fillet (***paṭa***) and headdress (***uṣṇīṣa***) and jewels set with pearls and precious stones, and presents to him the royal umbrella, fly-whisks, and sandals.
 Thus dressed up, the kingdom with the remaining six elements (***ṣaḍaṅga***) is made over to the new ruler.
 The old king makes the ***tilaka*** on the forehead (of the new ruler thrice, of the size of the great toe.
 Dūrva grass and rice are spinkled on his head, and he is made to see curds and fried grain (***lāja***).
 The retiring king then proclaims again and again - "From today the kingdom is not mine, this is the king, and may he protect the subjects", and call upon every one, including the subjects (in whom there lies divinity, ***prajā-Viṣṇum***) to witness the change of sovereignty.

 THE QUALITIESREQUIRED OF THE KING

   In the glorification of kingship the stress is on the duty of the subjects to the ruler.
 The relation between the two necessitates a corresponding elaboration of the qualities which a king should possess if he should deserve the office.
 The ***Mahābhārata***, the Purāṇas and the ***smṛtis*** deal comprehensively with the requisite ***rājaguṇāḥ***.
 A collection of these is made by Lakṣmīdhara in chapter III.
 The enunciation of these qualifications is necessary, because of the exaltation of the monarch's person and

 office.
 It should be made clear that a king is no king, when he does not come up to the required standard.
 Bṛhaspati (***infra***. p.
 82) has pointed out that lordship and his office do not desert the innocent king.
 When defects in a king's son have a limited scope for ***public*** harm, the vices or weaknesses of a king will prove a major disaster.
 A section of the book is devoted accordingly to the actions of the consccrated king (***abhiṣikta-kṛtyāni***).
 One wanting in ability could not fill the position properly.
 "A king lacking ability will surely be unable to protect his subjects.
-A kingdom is a heavy burden, difficult to [bear](http://॑# "शान्तिपर्वणि (९१, ४८) यथा - न जात्वदक्षो नृपतिः प्रजाः शक्नोति रक्षितुम् । भारो हि सुमहान्तात राज्यं नाम सुदुर्ब्रहम् ॥").A description of the vices or temptations to which kings are likely to succumb is as much called for as the specification of the good qualities which ensure a successful reign.
+A kingdom is a heavy burden, difficult to bear[^693] यथा - न जात्वदक्षो नृपतिः प्रजाः शक्नोति रक्षितुम् । भारो हि सुमहान्तात राज्यं नाम सुदुर्ब्रहम् ॥").A description of the vices or temptations to which kings are likely to succumb is as much called for as the specification of the good qualities which ensure a successful reign.

+[^693]: "शान्तिपर्वणि (९१, ४८

   The royal weaknesses or temptations are collectively termed ***vyasana***.
 Ten of them are born of "passion" and eight of anger, says Manu (***inf***. p.
 143).
 Hunting, gambling, sleeping by day, scandalous talk, drink, excessive indulgence in music, acting and dancing, music and drink, and aimless tours are vices of the first type.
 Meanness, rashness, treachory, envy, slander of rivals, wastefulness, violent temper, and excessive severity are of the second class.
 They have all to be conquered by careful self-discipline.
 In wastefulness must be included neglect of forts and buildings, and lavish gifts out of season and to undeserving persons.
 The enemies of man are said to be six (***ṣaḍ-varga***) ***viz***. sexual indulgence, temper, intoxication, pride, covetousness and self-satisfaction.
 An undisciplined nature and want of humanity leads to disaster.
 It undermines a king's prosperity as age destroys beauty (p.
 148).
 Six ancient instances of rulers destroyed by arrogance are given (p.
 157) from Manu, and four of those who were raised by modesty.
 The correctives to the tendencies to vice are careful education and training as a prince, proper choice of associates from youth upwards, good advisers, a life full of beneficent activity and methodical habits.
 Natural gifts should be strengthened by training and study.